snowdrop/k8s-infra/ansible/playbook/README.md

 With this in mind, whenever any statement that manages pass is executed, the corresponding `git push` must be manually issued by the user.

-At this point one of 2 things can happen, either the host already exists and it only needs to be imported or it must be created from scratch.
+At this point one of 2 things can happen, either the host already exists, and it only needs to be imported, or it must be created from scratch.

 First identify if the host already exists in pass.